Why Does Being Cloud-Native Matter?

 Resilience is key to ensuring your services are able to operate normally in the face of faults and challenges.
 This normally refers to challenges caused by external factors, such as instances being removed from service, or targeted attacks to your service but could also be down to misconfiguration of components in the makeup of your system.

-Again, the scheduling capabilities of Kubernetes excels in this area, as it gives you the ability to handle instances going down, creating highly available services across datacentres (affinity rules), and allowing for complex network traffic routing to minimize the effects of targeted attacks (service meshes).
+Again, the scheduling capabilities of Kubernetes excels in this area, as it gives you the ability to handle instances going down, creating highly available services across datacentres (affinity rules), and allowing for complex network traffic routing to minimise the effects of targeted attacks (service meshes).

-A well observable system will not only allow you to mitigate potential faults, avoiding service downtime entirely, but also enable a new level of innovation as you understand user behavior and are able to ask questions of your system in a consistent manner.
+A well observable system will not only allow you to mitigate potential faults, avoiding service downtime entirely, but also enable a new level of innovation as you understand user behaviour and are able to ask questions of your system in a consistent manner.

 Observability can be an incredibly difficult thing to administer, especially if you have written your microservices in a range of languages.
 However, a platform capability, with an understanding of traffic flow makes it a lot easier to implement.